ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 ![This is an image](https://github.com/ZeyuCao/Sentiment_Analysis_on_GOT/blob/main/README_Photos/Petition.png)

-Then a question bumped into my head: how can we avoid disappointing shows such as the last season of Game of Thrones and locate our favored ones?
+Then a question bumped into my head: how can we avoid disappointing shows such as the last season of Game of Thrones and locate our favoured ones?

 ## We have ways to avoid disappointing shows, but...